 This is another piece that will be in Northern Virginia Today’s print edition

 What we had was no magic canine cure.
 It was a combination of factors, good planning and a tad of luck.
 I have been working with dogs since 1982 including about six years of pet therapy work.
 We knew the importance of preparing dogs to be around children long before a child arrives.
 Since birth Connor had been carefully managed and taught how to behave with dogs.
 At age 2, we got the devastating news: our son was Autistic.
 We started intervention work immediately.
 Luckily Connor has a less common form of Autism which is fairly easy to manage if the work is done well and from an early age.
-Our dogs are from good sources and were carefully raised.
+If not the outcome can be different.
+I will state what we did was a lot of work with Connor and the dogs.
+Our dogs are from good sources (good breeders or diligent rescues) and were carefully raised.
 We also have realistic expectations.

 When I get calls from parents wanting to know if I can make their special needs child and dog just like Connor and Foster, I cannot give an answer past “It depends.”
-You have to remember the factors in the mix.
+First, I di not to service dog training.
+I have to refer that out.
+Second, tou have to remember the factors in the mix.
 The needs of the child, the work done with the child, the time the parents can devote to working with animal and child, expectations for the dog, choice and source of the dog, etc. Even if the child has greater needs than Connor, if the parents know what truly needs to be done and have reasonable expectations, there is a greater chance success.
 Problems are more likely to arise when the parents are in denial of the severity of the condition, have unreasonable expectations or assume they can pull any dog from any source and miracles will happen.
 Additionally, if the child has fears of animals or aggressive tendencies this can lead to a less than desired outcome.

 Then there are the articles saying how a child raised with animals becomes more compassionate and responsible.
 Children learn first from their parents.
 The pets are along for the ride – be it good or bad.
 I have worked with families whose children were exceptionally good with animals.
 I have met with clients who felt a dog should tolerate risky behaviors from children because that was how the children expressed themselves.
 Do not ask what lesson the pet should teach the child – ask what lesson you will teach the child about the pet.